 - 1. Participation.
-Participants must be 4-H members currently enrolled in a Texas 4-H and Youth Development county program and actively participating in the robotics project. - Age Divisions.
+Participants must be 4-H members currently enrolled in a Texas 4-H and Youth Development county program and actively participating in the robotics project. - 2.
+Age Divisions.
 Age divisions are determined by a participant's grade as of September 1 of the current 4-H year.

-Junior: Grades 3, 4, and 5
+• Junior: Grades 3, 4, and 5

-Intermediate: Grades 6, 7, and 8
+• Intermediate: Grades 6, 7, and 8

-Senior: Grades 9, 10, 11, and 12
+• Senior: Grades 9, 10, 11, and 12

 - 3. Invitational.
-This is an invitational contest (at Texas 4- H State Roundup), which means that it is open to all intermediate and senior 4-H members.
-There is currently no qualifying robotics contest at any of the lower levels of competition. - Members per team.
-A team will contest of at least three (3) and no more than five (5) members. - 5.
+This is an invitational contest, which means that it is open to all 4-H members.
+There is currently no qualifying robotics contest at any of the lower levels of competition. - 4.
 Teams per County.
-There is no limit on the number of teams per county. - Equipment.
+There is no limit on the number of teams entered per county for 2018.
+Members must register through 4-H Connect. - 5.
+Members per team.
+A team will contest of at least three (3) and no more than five (5) members. - 6.
+Equipment.
 Each team must supply their own equipment for the challenge.
 Each team may only bring the supplies listed below.
-Equipment will be checked by contest officials as teams check in for the contest.
+Equipment will be checked by contest officials as teams check-in for the contest.
 Any extra equipment or item that does not meet specifications will be returned to the team coach.
 All Lego pieces must be fully disassembled when checking in.

+1 Lego [®] Mindstorm [®] NXT or EV3 Unlimited Quantity nited Quantity Backup rechargeable batteries or sets of AA batteries 1 or 2 1 or 2 Laptop computer or tablet with programming software (Lego [®] or non- Lego [®] is acceptable) 1 Power strip (3-prong, grounded) 1 25 ft. (max) extension cord (3 prong, grounded) 1 Plastic container or cardboard box for transporting robot to and from game area Pencils and notepad with blank paper (for design and note-taking purposes) 1 Ruler or tape measure

-No pre-assembled robots, arms, etc. allowed.
+- No pre-assembled robots, arms, etc. allowed.
 No infrared beacons (remote) or sensors allowed.
 Only sensors included in the Lego Mindstorm kit are allowed.

-1 Lego® Mindstorm® NXT or EV3 Unlimited Backup rechargeable batteries or sets of AA batteries 1 or 2 Laptop computer or tablet with programming software (Lego® or non-Lego® is acceptable) 1 Power strip (3-prong, grounded) 1 25 ft. (max) extension cord (3 prong, grounded) 1 Plastic container or cardboard box for transporting robot to and from game area Pencils and notepad with blank paper (for design and note-taking purposes) 1 Ruler or tape measure

-- \ No two prong extension or power strip plugs allowed.
+- No two prong extension or power strip plugs allowed.
 Computer power cords are allowed to be two-pronged.

 - 7. Bluetooth Connectivity.
 Bluetooth connections can be made and utilized during the programming phase.
 It is not allowed during the competition phase while the robot is on the playing field.

 - 8. Minimum Construction Skills and Proficiency.
-Competitors must be capable of designing and building a functioning Lego Mindstorm robot that includes the use of:
+Competitors must be capable of designing and building afunctioning Lego Mindstorm robot that includes the use of:

 - Motors

 - Light/color sensor

 - Touch sensor

 - Ultrasonic sensor

 - Levers, arms, claws, etc.

 - Incorporating non-Lego parts into robot design and/or function

 - 9. Minimum Programming Skills and Proficiency.
 Competitors must be capable of programming a Lego Mindstorm robot in order for the robot to:

 - Move

 - Turn

 - Maneuver attachments effectively

 - Use sensors appropriately and effectively

 - 10. Awards.
-An awards ceremony will be held at the end of the day to announce the winners of each contest.
+An awards ceremony will be held at the end of the day to announce contest winners.

-11. Participants with disabilities.
-Any competitor who requires auxiliary aids or special accommodations must contact the District 9 4-H Office at least two weeks before the competition.
+- 11. Participants with disabilities.
+If you need any type of accommodation to participate in this program or have questions about the physical access provided, please contact the Extension office.
+Requests for accommodation should be made to the most direct program contact through the Extension Office at the time of registration or at least 2 weeks prior to the program or event.